Mayowa-Ojo/dev-client-go/README.md

 // ...
 ```

-Create an article
+**Create an article**

-you can pass the article content as string or as a markdown file by passing the `filepath` as a second parameter
+you can pass the article content as string by setting the `Article.Body` field, or as a markdown file by passing the `filepath` as a second parameter
 ```go
 // ...
 payload := dev.ArticleBodySchema{}